Data Explorer

 {% hint style="info" %}

-**Note**: You can open a data explorer in a new browser tab directly from the dashboards list.\
+**Note**: You can open a Data Explorer report in a new browser tab directly from the Data Explorer list.\

 Right-click the data explorer and select **Open in New Tab**, or use: